Do pop-ups work?

 It wasn’t necessarily a matter of IF I would convert back from a visitor to a member, but WHEN.
 And I did!

-All of those efforts– pop-ups, emails, ads– they may not work immediately, but that doesn’t mean they don’t stand a chance at all (especially if they are well-created).
+All of those efforts– pop-ups, emails, ads– they may not work immediately, but that doesn’t mean they don’t stand a chance at all (especially if they are well-created and offer an incentive).

 Customer behavior tells us a lot, but it can’t tell us everything.
 The relationships between thought and action aren’t as linear as we’d like, but there is plenty we can do to make the most positive impact on conversion rates possible (including pop-ups), even if it takes time.